 This criterion can be applied to other kinds of love.
 Thus a mother who sees her child as a part of herself or even as a possession is not a loving mother.
 Fromm explains:

 The mother must not only tolerate, she must wish and support the child's separation.
 It is only at this stage that motherly love becomes such a difficult task, that it requires unselfishness, the ability to give everything and to want nothing but the happiness of the loved one.
 The narcissistic, the domineering, the possessive woman can succeed in being a 'loving' mother as long as the child is small.
-Only the really loving woman, the woman who is happier in giving than in taking, who is firmly rooted in her own existence, can be a loving mother when the child is in the process of separation.Just as in erotic love, the parent needs to make the transition from one kind of loving to another - from loving the child because it is theirs to loving the developing adult for the unique person they are, not just as a son or daughter.
+Only the really loving woman, the woman who is happier in giving than in taking, who is firmly rooted in her own existence, can be a loving mother when the child is in the process of separation.

 Working on a relationship necessitates withdrawing what we have projected onto the other person, so that we begin to see them as they are.
 The painful upsets in an intimate relationship serve to teach us what emotional stuff we are made of.
 Krishnamurti has captured this wonderfully:

-Psychologist Charlotte Kasl compares the symptoms of romantic love to those of manic-depressive disorder, "mood swings... distortions of reality".
+Psychologist Charlotte Kasl compares the symptoms of falling in love to those of manic-depressive disorder, "mood swings... distortions of reality".
 It is hard not to label the state of being in love as addiction or obsession.
 It differs from these in that it is always curable, for example by marriage.
 It seems undeniable that the state of being in love is always temporary.

 During the 'in love' stage we put no demands on the other person, allowing them to be autonomous.
 We accept and appreciate the differences between us.
 Afterwards, as we begin to merge our lives, we become demanding, wanting them to fit in with us.
 The very differences that attracted us become problematic under the stress of normal living.
 At this point, ego, the villain of the drama of relationship, enters.

 What is the experience of 'falling in love'?
 Fromm describes it as "the explosive collapse of barriers between two strangers".
 Thus the ecstasy accompanying the experience results from a temporary pseudo-union.
 'Pseudo' because it is the inter-locking of two projections, not the fusion of two people.
-By contrast, falling out of love is the process of the ego-boundaries snapping back: we realise that we and our beloved have different wishes, needs and timing.
+By contrast, falling out of love is the process of the ego-boundaries snapping back: we realise that we and our beloved have different expectations, wishes, needs and timing.
 After sufficient contact with reality the projection has dissolved.
 At this point we have the opportunity to begin loving in a real sense.

 Professor Mortley points out that the high divorce rate in Western society is less a symptom of widespread disillusionment than an expression of our tremendous idealism about love and marriage.
 Convinced that if they can just find the right person they really will live happily ever after, many people make two or three trips up the aisle.